Last Updated: March 17, 2021

-If you need to cancel or hold your subscription for personal reasons, you’ll have to send a mail or place or call.
-There’s no portal where you can log in, click a red button, and just leave.
-If it helps, the Plonk team are friendly and would hold no grudge.
+If you need to cancel or hold your subscription for personal reasons, you'll have to send a mail or place or call.
+There's no portal where you can log in, click a red button, and just leave.
+If it helps, the Plonk team is friendly and would hold no grudge.

-It’s easy to get sold on only the accolades adorned on Plonk curator, Etty Klein.
-She’s proved to be more than capable of selecting premium wines with her certification by the Wine & Spirit Education Trust (WSET) and American Sommelier Association.
+It's easy to get sold on only the accolades adorned by Plonk curator, Etty Klein.
+She's proved to be more than capable of selecting premium wines with her certification by the Wine & Spirit Education Trust (WSET) and American Sommelier Association.